vzubarieva/Sushi.Solution/README.md

 * _Run the command $ dotnet build_
 * _Run the command $ dotnet run_
 * _In your web browser, navigate to "http://localhost:5000"_
-* _The browser should now display the web application for the user to interact with_"
+* _The browser should now display the web application for the user to interact with_

 ## Known Bugs